Whatever your level of French mastery, you can always improve your language skills by playing fun French games!

 French Card Games

 A trick-taking game played by two people, Piquet dates back to at least 1535.
-If you enjoy card games, purchasing a Piquet deck is a good move, as the cards are needed for many other French games.
+If you enjoy card games, purchasing a Piquet deck is a good move, as the cards are needed for many other fun French games, too.

 A derivative of Piquet, Bezique requires two decks and offers additional scoring opportunities.

-One of the most popular French games, Belote requires two, three, or four players, depending on the variation.
+One of the best French card games, Belote requires two, three, or four players, depending on the variation.
 Rules vary around the world, but you should try the French version for an authentic experience.

 4. French Tarot